-Learn how to crochet the blanket stitch today with this free crochet tutorial and blanket pattern!
+Learn how to blanket stitch in crochet today with this free crochet tutorial and bonus blanket pattern!
 This blanket crochet stitch is fun, quick and easy to learn.
 You can even crochet a blanket stitch baby blanket too once you master this simple stitch!
+Promise!